 Quality Coding and Technical SEO

-Good coding can also affect technical SEO.
+Good coding also affects technical SEO.
 Technical SEO (Search Engine Optimization) focuses on the coding requirements Google factors into their algorithm.
 Since Google handles over 90% of searches online, if they require technical aspects on your website, implementing them is essentially a requirement for reaching your audience.
-Learn more about Search Engine Optimization here.

 Content is King